-This section of the report presents management's discussion and analysis of the Authority's financial position as of December 31, 2020 and 2019, and other significant pertinent financial information.
+This section of the report presents management's discussion and analysis of the Authority's financial position as of December 31, 2021 and 2020, and other significant pertinent financial information.

-The 2020 financial report continues to reflect the strong operating results of the Authority.
-The Authority has increased its net position by \$5.85 million and \$5.50 million for the years ended December 31, 2020 and 2019, respectively.
+The 2021 financial report continues to reflect the strong operating results of the Authority.
+The Authority has increased its net position by \$6.44 million and \$5.85 million for the years ended December 31, 2021 and 2020, respectively.
 This was the result of several factors including:

-- Overall expenses decreased \$972,498 or 3.96% in comparison to 2019. - The Authority's tipping fee revenues exceeded budget by \$4,319,126.
-The Authority exceeded budget expectations for asbestos, source separated organics, soil/cover, sludge, municipal solid waste, and C&D material. - The Authority earned \$1,571,951 in recycling sales during 2020, which was \$244,207 more than 2019. - The Authority sold Landfill Gas and shared in a Power Purchase Agreement, per its contract with Waste Management Renewable Energy, and generated \$324,304 in revenue. - The Authority sold carbon credits resulting in \$589,694 of revenue during 2020. - In 2020, the Authority processed recyclables for Oswego, Lewis, and Fulton Counties.
-The Authority earned \$868,613 in processing fees. - Operating expenses decreased \$898,745 or 3.74% in comparison to 2019, mainly due to a decrease in fuel expense and leachate disposal. - Interest expense decreased by \$73,753 from 2019, resulting from scheduled debt principal payments. - The Authority also funded reserves for landfill equipment in the amount of \$550,000 for 2020 and for the extension of the landfill liner in the amount of \$1,550,000. - The Authority, once again, fully funded its closure and post-closure funds for the Ash Landfill and Regional Landfill.
+- Overall revenues increased \$1,062,987 or 3.61% in comparison to 2020. - The Authority's tipping fee revenues exceeded budget by \$1,669,327.
+The Authority exceeded budget expectations for asbestos, source separated organics, municipal solid waste, and C&D material. - The Authority earned \$3,355,759 in recycling sales during 2021, which was \$1,783,808 more than 2020. - The Authority completed the redemption of the 2011 Revenue Bonds.
+The 2006 Revenue Bond issue is the only remaining debt.
+This issue is expected to be paid off in April 2026. - The Authority sold Landfill Gas and shared in a Power Purchase Agreement, per its contract with Waste Management Renewable Energy, and generated \$317,287 in revenue. - The Authority sold carbon credits resulting in \$590,538 of revenue during 2021. - In 2021, the Authority processed recyclables for Oswego, Lewis, and Fulton Counties.
+The Authority earned \$922,748 in processing fees. - Interest expense decreased by \$232,238 from 2020, resulting from scheduled debt principal payments and the redemption of the 2011 Revenue Bond issue. - The Authority also funded reserves for landfill equipment in the amount of \$800,000 for 2021 and for the extension of the landfill liner in the amount of \$1,600,000. - The Authority, once again, fully funded its closure and post-closure funds for the Ash Landfill and Regional Landfill.